balancer/backend/.changeset/dull-years-shake.md

 'backend': patch
 ---

-adding surplus APR based on 7d and 30d values
+adding surplus and swap APR based on 7d and 30d values